bn3t/generator-ngx-firebase-bootstrap/README.md

 * One component to display user information
 * One component to login using username/password, Google or Twitter
 * One component to allow a user to register himself with username/password.
+* One component for password reset (when using username/password).

+It is up to you to use these component in your own pages.
+When the project is scaffolded they all included on the home page for demo purposes.

 ## Installation

 ### Requirement Node 6+ && NPM 3+

-This generator is targeted to be used with Node >= 6.9.0 and NPM => 3.0.0.
+This generator is targeted to be used with Node >= 6.9.0 and NPM >= 3.0.0.
 You can check your version number with the command

 ```
 $ node --version && npm --version